Hello again! This is the page where you find my services delineated along with writing samples.

 Once commissioned, licensing and exclusivity are included.

 As a working writer myself, I offer editorial aid to writers at any point in their process.
-My editing is both technical and aesthetic, think flow and function combined.
+My editing is both technical and aesthetic; think flow and function combined.
 I strive to uphold the voice and intent of the writer I am working with, while honing the craft and message.
+I also offer assistance on creative content production, image management, and other performance based aspects of content.
+I believe in the power of collaboration, and a trusted set of eyes to grow projects to their fullest.

 Lesson Plan Design

-Similar to script commissions, Mia will design lesson plans for up to a 8 weeks worth of programming.
+Similar to script commissions, Mia will design lesson plans for up to a 8 weeks worth of programming within the scope of performance and literacy.
 In-depth collaboration is welcome to assure every aspect of the design is to the client’s standard.

 Rates available upon request.